SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 workspace"></img> </td><td> delete a footnote </td></tr>
 </table>

 The popover's content is edited using the [graphical editor mode](#graphical-editor-mode).
-There is only one important difference: the popover canvas has a specific size which can be changed by dragging the right-bottom corner:
+There is one important difference: the popover canvas has a specific size which can be set by dragging the right-bottom corner:

 ![Popover workspace editor](images/footnote_editor.png "screenshot, showing the toolbar, canvas and footnote list")

+Tip: popovers work best if kept small: when they reach the limits of the screen they get hard to work with for the reader.
+Be sure to test your popovers for best results.

 __"simple text"__ popovers are in fact automatically generated normal popovers with your text inserted in a text tool.
 This has consequences if you want to